Isakovic-Arim/Isakovic-Csomany-Interfaces-2022/README.md

 ## Concept
 Through the course of a small example of different shapes, the concept of interfaces should be made clear.
-The program consists of a managable size and is prone to simplicity.
+The program consists of a managable size and is aimed to be simple.

 ## Setup
 ### Interfaces and Classes